-The pictures on this page show some of the groups at their assigned FYC locations.
-Some of the locations are associated with someone who has contributed to the study of growth and inequality.
+The pictures show groups at their assigned FYC locations.
+Some locations are associated with a person who has contributed to the study of growth and inequality.
 These include Florence Nightingale’s workplace on Harley Street, the British Library which houses many of Adam Smith’s writings, and Charles Dickens’ house on Doughty Street.
-Other locations had more general links to the overall theme, for example, a local primary school, the Wellcome Trust and the office of the Guardian.
+Other locations have more general links to the overall theme, for example, a local primary school, the Wellcome Trust and the office of the Guardian.

-The main motivation behind the First Year Challenge was to introduce students to research-based education as a prelude to the empirically-focused education they would receive in their first year in the economics department.
+The main motivation behind the FYC was to introduce students to research-based education as a prelude to the empirically-focused education they would receive in their first year in the Economics Department.
 We also wanted to create bonding opportunities among our large (~300 students) cohorts which included students from around the world and across the UK, and to highlight the diverse skills that this varied study body brings to the table.